Medumba phonology

 Medumba phonology is the way in which the Medumba language is pronounced.
+Medumba is a Bamileke language of Cameroon; the people who speak it originate from the Nde division of the West Region of the country.
 It deals with phonetics, phonotactics and their variation across different dialects of Medumba.

 Segments

 Initial research on the Medumba segment inventory was conducted by Voorhoeve in the early 1960s, and published in Voorhoeve (1965).
 He identified 15 vowels and 40 consonants.
 Not described by Voorhoeve (1965) are the plain and pre-nasalized bilabial trills /ʙ/, /ᵐʙ/, which occur most often before central vowels /ʉ, ə/, which brings the total number of consonants to 42.
 The following two subsections survey the vowel and consonant inventory.

 Vowels

-Medumba has a 10 simplex vowels, and 5 complex vowels (diphthongs).
+Medumba has a 12 simple vowels, and 5 complex vowels (diphthongs).

 Simple vowels

-Medumba has 10 phonemic vowels given in the following inventory:
+Medumba has 12 phonemic vowels given in the following inventory: